python/devguide/triage/github-bpo-faq.rst

 name in their `bpo`_ profile, we use that.
 Otherwise, their classic `bpo`_ username is used instead.

-Where did the "Resolution" field go?
+Where did the "resolution" field go?
 ====================================

 Based on historical data we found it not being used very often.

-Where did the "Low", "High", and "Critical" priorities go?
+Where did the "low", "high", and "critical" priorities go?
 ==========================================================

 Based on historical data we found those not being used very often.